View All Tour Dates

 “With my music,” says groundbreaking young blues visionary Selwyn Birchwood

 , “I tell my stories in my own way, with my own voice.
-You won’t ever hear me on stage singing someone else’s songs.
+You won’t ever hear me on stage telling someone else’s stories.
 Muddy Waters, B.B.
 King and John Lee Hooker all told their own stories.
 That’s what I’m doing.”
 The young guitar and lap steel player calls his original music “electric swamp funkin’ blues,” defined by raw and soulful musicianship played with fire-and-brimstone fervor.
 His soulful vocals draw his audience deep inside his unforgettable tales of love, passion, pain and pleasure.
 Living Blues

 says, “Selwyn Birchwood is a master storyteller—both lyrically and musically.
 He’s an impressive, hard-crunching, modern blues guitarist.
 His fretwork is high-energy, raw and vivid...knife-edged leads and roadhouse-rattling grooves.
 He is graced with a depth and maturity that would be impressive in a grizzled veteran, let alone a fresh-faced young man.”